 In 2010, the City moved Public Works to a new facility, located on 55th St. South between Buckner Street and Woodlawn Blvd.
 The former public works site at 332 W. Market is being redeveloped as Warren Riverview Park and will open in 2018.
 Public Works provides streets maintenance, parks, code enforcement, fleet maintenance, water, wastewater and stormwater services.

 Fire & Rescue

 In 2004, the City took its first step towards a combination career-volunteer fire department.
 The Derby Volunteer Fire Department had been a volunteer department since its beginning in 1953.
-In 2004, Fire Chief Brad Smith was hired to mold the newly designed department, and in 2005, eight full-time firefighters started working at Fire Station #82 on Rock Road near Meadowlark.
-The City’s other station, Fire Station #81, is located near Baltimore and Market and in 2019 will be replaced with a new building at Woodlawn Blvd. and Madison Avenue.
+In 2004, Fire Chief Brad Smith was hired to mold the newly designed department.
+In 2005, eight full-time firefighters started working at Fire Station #82 on Rock Road near Meadowlark.
+The City’s other station, Fire Station #81, was located near Baltimore and Market.
+In 2019, Fire Station #81 was relocated to a new station constructed at Madison and Woodlawn.

-Fire Station #82 opened in July 2002 and houses Sedgwick County EMS Post 11, which provides service to the city of Derby and southeast Sedgwick County.
+Fire Station #82 opened in July 2002.
+It houses Sedgwick County EMS Post 11, which provides service to the city of Derby and southeast Sedgwick County.
 In October 2013, citizens passed the Derby Difference Sales Tax to begin in January 2015.The tax provides additional staff and equipment to the fire and rescue department as well as funding for parks and the library.